swiftlang/swift-org-website/documentation/index.md

 <div class="info" markdown="1">
-If you know of a quality translation project underway, please let us know on the [Compiler Development](https://forums.swift.org/c/development/compiler) forums, and we'll provide a link to that project on this page.
+If you know of a quality translation project underway, please let us know on the [Swift.org repository](https://github.com/apple/swift-org-website) by submitting a Pull Request with a link to that project.
 </div>

 ## Standard Library